2002 Mercedes-Benz SLK

-All SLK models are two-seat roadsters with a full power folding steel weatherproof top.
+All SLK models are two-seat roadsters with an amazing full power folding steel weatherproof top.

-The wood trim is standard on the more expensive SLK 320, along with its own special leather-and-wood steering wheel design.
-Power seats and the telescoping steering wheel are standard equipment on the SLK 320, along with special aluminum step plates on the doorsills emblazoned with V6 emblems.
+The wood trim is standard on the SLK320, along with its own special leather-and-wood steering wheel design.
+Power seats and the telescoping steering wheel are standard equipment on the SLK320, along with special aluminum step plates on the doorsills emblazoned with V6 emblems.

-Mercedes redesigned the seats to offer more comfort to more customers.
+A year ago, Mercedes redesigned the seats to offer more comfort to more customers.
 They provide more lateral support to keep you in place is fast cornering.
-They also look different than the old seats.
-The SLK 320 comes standard with electric adjusters that provide a greater range of adjustment than manual ones.
-From our vantagepoint in the 95th percentile, we found the seats much more comfortable than the old ones.
+The SLK320 comes standard with electric adjusters that provide a greater range of adjustment than manual ones.
+From our vantage in the 95th percentile, we found the seats much more comfortable than the old ones.

 The seats have electronic systems that can tell when there is a passenger present, and can tell when a child seat has been installed, automatically disabling the right-side air bag system.